ruthypatooty/SQL/README.md

 # SQL
-for add and edit CRUD
+for add and edit CRUD using Node.js